 Retrocalcaneal bursitis is the inflammation of the fluid-filled sac (bursa) at the back of the heel bone (calcaneus).
 The retrocalcaneal bursa is located between the Achilles tendon and the heel bone.
 It designed to reduce friction between the Achilles tendon and the heel bone.

 During contraction of the calf muscle, tension is generated through the Achilles tendon and it rubs against the retrocalcaneal bursa.
-When there is excessive friction due to repetitive rubbing of the tendon against the bursa or high impact force translating through the Achilles tendon, irritation and inflammation of the bursa may occur.
-The inflammation can also be aggravated by pressure, such as when athletes wear tight-fitting shoes.
+When there is excessive friction due to repetitive rubbing of the tendon against the bursa, or high impact force translating through the Achilles tendon, irritation and inflammation of the bursa may occur.
+Pressure can also aggravate the inflammation, such as when athletes wear tight-fitting shoes.

-Signs and Symptoms
+Signs And Symptoms

 This is because when in high-heeled shoes, the calf muscle and the Achilles tendon are in a shortened position.
-Switching to flat shoes would cause an increased stretch to the calf muscle and Achilles tendon, irritating the Achilles tendon and the retrocalcaneal bursa.
+Switching to flat shoes would cause an increased stretch to the calf muscle and Achilles tendon.
+This would irritate the Achilles tendon and the retrocalcaneal bursa.
 Other symptoms may include redness and swelling at the back of the heel.

 There are several factors which can lead to a person developing retrocalcaneal bursitis.
 In athletes, especially runners, overtraining, sudden excessive increase in running mileage may lead to retrocalcaneal bursitis.
 Tight or ill-fitting shoes can be another causative factor as they can produce excessive pressure at the back of the heel due to restrictive heel counter.

 - During the initial acute phase of the condition, patients should apply ice to the back of the heel for 15 to 20 minutes and follow the R.I.C.E.R regime.
 Avoid activities that cause pain.